 Problems of the Kia Sportage include recalls for oil leaks coming from the oil pan, premature rod bearing failures, and fuel leaks after engine replacements.
 Other issues include a failing stop lamp switch that prevents the car from starting, shifting in or out of Park, and the driver’s inability to disengage the cruise control by pressing the brake pedal.

 We could not be more thorough with a short format answer, but if you are anything like us, you want all the details.
 Continue reading to learn how Kia dealt with certain issues and if they managed to resolve them.
 Stay with us!

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.

 1. Engine Problems Are The Achilles Heel Of The Kia Sportage

 As we started researching all the owner’s complaints and reports for the Kia Sportage, we quickly realized that most complaints were about engine problems.
-And while we were not shocked at first, it was a surprise to see just how many of the engine problems are catastrophic.
+And while we were not shocked at first, it was a surprise to see just how many of the engine problems are catastrophic and really affect the lifespan of the vehicle.
 There were only two recalls regarding the engine, but we identified at least four significant issues during our research.

 Engines Seizing And Failing Completely